 2. write a dialog using as many of the terms in the chapter as possible

-6. write a definition for each of the terms listed in the text/notes above.
+5. write a definition for each of the terms listed in the text/notes above.
 Give a specific example of each term

-9. spend approximately 2 hours per class studying this material
+6. spend approximately 2 hours per class studying this material

-10. read the summary at the end of each chapter; then re-read each chapter summary.
+7. read the summary at the chapter

 VI.
-Extensions:
+Extensions

 1. Obtain a twig from a tree.
 Can you locate the structures shown in the text?